pbriss7/pbriss7/README.md

-I'm Pascal Brissette
+Pascal Brissette
-Associate Prof at McGill University, Montreal
-Director of the Center for Interdisciplinary Research on Montreal Project Director fo the Data for Social Hub / Pôle d'analyse de données sociales
+Associate Professor at McGill University (Montreal, Canada) Director of the Center for Interdisciplinary Research on Montreal Project Director of the Data for Society Hub / Pôle d'analyse de données sociales